Waiting in line at the post office is the worst. Stop waiting in line at a post office if you can.

 This is my mantra when working with customers.
 If you know at minimum it will take you 3 days to get the item made and in the mail don’t say your shipping time is 3-5 days.
 Because when customers see that 3-5 number they are probably thinking and almost expecting it is closer to the 3 (people always want things fast).
 It is better to say 5-7 days or even longer just to give yourself some wiggle room in case something comes up.

-It is better to say 5-7 days or even longer just to give yourself some wiggle room in case something comes up.
-My own lead time is 1-2 weeks because I have 3 kids and a pretty busy life so I just need that buffer even though it really only takes max 5-7 days on most items.
+My own lead time is 1-2 weeks because I have 3 kids and a pretty busy life so I need that buffer even though it really only takes max 5-7 days on most items.
 Some items I can actually get out in a day or so.
-I can’t tell you how many people contact me and let me know how fast it arrived.
-This happens because I underpromised (longer timeline) and over delivered (shipped it in a couple of days)
+I can’t tell you how many people contact me and let me know how fast it arrived and then later to go on and leave GREAT reviews because they got it faster than they thought.
+This happens because I underpromised (longer timeline) and over delivered (shipped it in a few days)

-We are living in an Amazon Prime world where many people purchasing online expect fast delivery not really understanding that handmade takes time and not everything is ready to ship.
-In my Etsy shop I have my shipping times in each listing, in my shop announcements, in my policies, in the outgoing message people get after they order to help the understand the timeline and when to expect their order to arrive.
+We are living in an Amazon Prime world where many people purchasing online expect fast delivery and don’t really understanding that handmade takes time and not everything is ready to ship.
+In my Etsy shop, I have my shipping times in each listing, in my shop announcements, in my policies, in the outgoing message people get after they order to help them understand the timeline and when to expect their order to arrive.